mike-westaway/timehelper/docs/configure_api_app.md

 ## Creating a secret

 Next we need to generate a secret.
 Choose 'Certificates & secrets' from the left nav.
 Under 'Client secrets' click '+ New client secret'.
 Give it a name (main would work), and leave expiry at 1 year.
 Click 'Add'.
-You will see that a new secret value is generated an made available to copy in the value column.
-Copy the value (if you navigate away before copying, yo'll need to repeat the process).
+You will see that a new secret value is generated and made available to copy in the value column.
+Copy the value (if you navigate away before copying, you'll need to repeat the process).

 >AAD_API_CLIENT_SECRET = the value you just copied